maly/bas80/README.md

     return fact*fn(factorial,fact-1),fact
 ```

-### DEF FN label
+### DEF FN funcLabel

 It's a syntactic sugar again.
-If you annotate function with DEF FN on the beginning of a source code, you can use the function name without FN(label,...)
+If you annotate function with DEF FN on the beginning of a source code, you can use the function name without FN(funcLabel,...), just directly like funcLabel(...)

 So you can use both of those variants: